OS DIRETORES [USA]by ongmonky-762-975996 | created - 17 Sep 2013 | updated - 19 Sep 2013 | Public

 Editor | Money Train

 George Bowers was born on July 6, 1944 in Bronx, New York City, New York, USA as George A. Bowers.
-He was an editor and director, known for Money Train (1995), From Hell (2001) and Sleeping with the Enemy (1991).
+He was an editor and director, known for Money Train (1995), The Good Son (1993) and From Hell (2001).
 He was married to Irene Bowers.
-He died on August 18, 2012 in Los Angeles, California,...
+He died on August 18, 2012 in Los Angeles, California, USA.

 Robert N. Bradbury was born on March 23, 1886 in Walla Walla, Washington, USA as Ronald Bradbury.
-He was a director and actor, known for Western Justice (1934), Texas Buddies (1932) and Smokey Smith (1935).
+He was a director and writer, known for Riders of the Dawn (1937), Western Justice (1934) and Texas Buddies (1932).
 He was married to Nola Bradbury.
-He died on November 24, 1949 in Glendale, California, USA.
+He died on November 24, 1949 in Glendale, California...

 68. Marlon Brando